amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

   `npm install -g  grunt-cli`

-### Selenium, Appium
+### Selenium Tests / Appium Tests

-  To run your test you must have selenium / Appium up and running to execute any webdriverIO tests, or it will fail fast with an error.
-To start selenium automatically in the .conf.js it has been added as part of `services: ['selenium-standalone']`.
-That's all there is to it.!.
+  To run your test you must have selenium / Appium server up and running to execute any webdriverIO tests, or it will fail fast with an error.
+To start selenium automatically it has been added as part of `services: ['selenium-standalone']` in the .conf.js That's all there is to it.!.

 ### Run Some Sample Tests